petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 {% include 3DLUTViewer lut="bmpcc6k_TransferFunctionRemoved.cube" %}
 {% include Gap %}

-As you can see in that plot, there are two transformations still present:
+As you can see in this plot, there are two transformations still present:
 1. Matrix3x3 transform that is responsible for brightness, color balance and linear gamut shaping.
 2. Some other nonlinear transform